Giving you the flexibility to travel for extended periods of time, to different destinations, on one trip.

 (Based on a 35 year old travelling to Europe 1 with Direct Travel Essential Backpacker for 180 nights.
-Prices correct as of 24th February 2020.)Get a Quote
+Prices correct as of 28th September 2021.)Get a Quote

 Backpackers A backpacker policy is different to any other travel insurance policy, because it allows you to travel for extended periods of time, to different destinations, on one trip.
 You won’t need to arrange cover for each separate country you’re planning to visit, and you won’t need specific dates for travelling to and from different countries.

 Return home Some backpacker policies have a “return home” option, so if you want to come back for a special birthday, or if you’re just craving a family roast dinner, you can choose to visit home for a week or two without invalidating your backpacker insurance.